 The First-Year Experience program is divided into two one-credit, online experiences—CLA 1001 and 1002.
 The program does more than challenge you to assess your academic and career goals or connect you to valuable on-campus resources.
-The FYE establishes a support structure that nutures first-year students and the upperclassmen who are involved with the program.
+The FYE establishes a support structure that nurtures first-year students and the upperclassmen who are involved with the program.

-Freshman seminars are designed specifically to enhance the first-year experience, and a great way for new students to start their University career.
+Freshman seminars are designed specifically to enhance the first-year experience and a great way for new students to start their University career.
 Each seminar is taught by a faculty member and is limited to 20 students.
 Freshman seminars allow you to interact in a smaller setting, connect with a faculty member, and become involved in a unique area of study.
 Freshmen seminars are offered both fall and spring semesters.

-The College of Liberal Arts is committed to preparing students for successful life and career after graduation.
+The College of Liberal Arts is committed to preparing students for a successful life and career after graduation.
 The Career Readiness Initiative includes several coordinated projects that will help you reflect on your academic and extra-curricular experiences, and then articulate how a liberal arts education prepares you for your future career.